-Answer: Yes.
-A restriction is preserved if the root or subsequent muniment of title by name refers to deed to Blackacre in 1975 does not mention the easement.
-John Doe and his successors in interest have used the easement, or a part thereof, since 1965.
+A deed to Blackacre executed by John Doe and recorded in 1965 reserved an easement.
+A deed to Blackacre recorded in 1975 does not mention the easement.
+John Doe and his successors in interest have used the easement, or a part of it, since 1965.
 No notice of a claim based on the easement has been filed.
-Marketability of title to Blackacre was sought to be determined in
+In 2006, was title to Blackacre free and clear of the easement by operation of the Act?